A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Concluding Remarks and Future Work

-\paragraph{Multi-expert Interaction} Recent work on \irl{} for multi-agent interactive systems can be extended to include more general classes of interaction-based models to increase the potential for applications~\cite{Lin_MultiGame,Reddy_DecMulti}.
-These classes include models for fully-observable state spaces (Markov games~\cite{Littman1994markov_games}, multi-agent Markov decision processes~\cite{Boutilier1999}, interaction-driven Markov games \cite{Spaan_InteractiveFulObs}) and partially-observable states (partially observable identical-payoff stochastic games~\cite{Peshkin00}, multi-agent team decision problems~\cite{PynadathT02}, decentralized Markov decision processes \cite{Bernstein02}, and \textsc{i}-\pomdp{}s~\cite{Gmytrasiewicz_Doshi_IPOMDP} illusrated in Fig.~\ref{I-pomdp}).
-Outside the domain of \irl{}, we note behavior prediction approaches related to inverse optimal control in multi-agent game-theoretic settings ~\cite{WaughZB_InverseEquilibrium}.
-The authors derived a regret-based criterion which can be used for Markov multi-agent games too: for any linear reward function, the learned behavior of agents should have regret less than that in observed behavior.
+\paragraph{Multi-expert interaction} Recent work on \irl{} for multi-agent interactive systems can be extended to include more general classes of interaction-based models to increase the potential for applications~\cite{Lin_MultiGame,Reddy_DecMulti}.
+These classes include models for fully-observable state spaces (Markov games~\cite{Littman1994markov_games}, multi-agent Markov decision processes~\cite{Boutilier1999}, interaction-driven Markov games \cite{Spaan_InteractiveFulObs}) and for partially-observable states (partially observable identical-payoff stochastic games~\cite{Peshkin00}, multi-agent team decision problems~\cite{PynadathT02}, decentralized Markov decision processes \cite{Bernstein02}, and I-\pomdp{}s~\cite{Gmytrasiewicz_Doshi_IPOMDP} illusrated in Fig.~\ref{fig:I-pomdp}).
+Outside the domain of \irl{}, we note behavior prediction approaches related to inverse optimal control in multi-agent game-theoretic settings~\cite{WaughZB_InverseEquilibrium}.
+The regret-based criterion in this work can be used for Markov games too: for any linear reward function, the learned behavior of agents should have regret less than or equal to that in observed behavior.

 \paragraph{Non-stationary rewards} Most methods assume a fixed reward function that does not change.
-However, preferences of experts may change with time, and the reward function is time-variant i.e., $R:S\times A\times \tau \to \mathbb{R}$.
+However, the preferences of agent(s) may change with time, and the reward function can be time-variant i.e., $R:S\times A\times \eta \to \mathbb{R}$.
 Babes-Vroman et al.~\cite{Babes-Vroman2011} capture such dynamic reward functions as multiple reward functions, but this approximation is crude.
-A more reasonable start in this research direction is the reward model in~\cite{Kalakrishnan_continousspace}.
+A more reasonable start in this research direction is the reward model in Kalakrishnan et al.~\cite{Kalakrishnan_continousspace}.

-\paragraph{Function approximations} As mentioned in Section~\ref{subsection:labelCompExpense}, we need computationally inexpensive approximations of complex nonlinear reward functions in large state spaces.
-Unlike shallow local architectures, a deep neural network architecture is expressive given a large number of demonstration trajectories~\cite{Bengio2007}, Recent preliminary work has investigated the use of neural network function approximation and computation of the gradient of \textsc{maxent} objective function using back-propagation making \irl{} scalable to large spaces with nonlinear rewards~\cite{Wulfmeier2015,Finn_gcl}.
-Future work in this direction may help \irl{} get closer to real-world applications.